razhusingh/Cybersecurity-notes/SOC Recall notes/class8.md

 |Rainbow table |crack hashes offline |
 |Credential stuffing |reuse leaked credentials |
 |MFA fatigue |spam MFA Prompts until approved |

+Based on SOC Analyst L1 Day 8 – Password Attacks.

+# Question Paper Mode
+1. What is a Brute Force Attack?

+2. How does a Brute Force Attack work?

+3. What are the SOC indicators of a Brute Force Attack?

+4. Name some common Brute Force tools.

+5. What is a Reverse Brute Force Attack?

+6. What is a Dictionary Attack?

+7. What are the SOC indicators of a Dictionary Attack?

+8. What is Password Spraying?

+9. Why is Password Spraying effective?

+10. What are the SOC indicators of Password Spraying?

+11. What is a Hybrid Attack?

+12. What is a Rainbow Table Attack?

+13. what is Credential Stuffing?

+14. What are the SOC indicators of Credential Stuffing?

+15. What is an MFA Fatigue Attack?

+16. What are the SOC indicators of an MFA Fatigue Attack?

+17. Which services are commonly targeted by password attacks?

+18. What should a SOC Analyst investigate after multiple failed login alerts?

+19. Which Windows Event IDs should every SOC Analyst remember?

+20. Which Linux log file records SSH login attempts?

+21. Name common password attack prevention mechanisms.

+22. Which password attack is easiest to detect?

+23. Which password attacks are most difficult to detect?

+24. Which password attack is performed offline?

+25. Explain the ransomware attack chain involving password attacks.

+26. What is the difference between Brute Force Attack and Password Spraying?

+27. Which password attack uses previously leaked credentials?

+28. Which password attack repeatedly sends MFA push notifications?

+29. Which password attack uses precomputed hash tables?

+30. Which password attack is considered an offline attack?

+31. Which password attack is most common in ransomware incidents?

+32. Which password attack is the easiest for SOC teams to detect?

+33. Which password attack is the hardest for SOC teams to detect?

+34. Which Windows Event ID indicates a failed login?

+35. Which Windows Event ID indicates a successful login?

+36. Which Windows Event ID is related to NTLM authentication?

+37. Which Windows Event ID indicates an account lockout?

+38. During a brute force attack, which log should a SOC analyst check first?

+39. Why is account lockout policy important?

+40. Why is MFA an effective defense against password attacks?

+# Answer Key

+1. An attacker tries every possible password combination until the correct password is found.

+2. The attacker sends thousands of login attempts until one succeeds, especially if no account lockout policy exists.

+3.

+Event ID 4625 (Failed Login)
+Multiple attempts from same IP
+Same username targeted repeatedly
+High authentication failures
+Frequent login attempts

+4.

+Hydra
+Burp Suite
+Medusa
+Ncrack

+5. One common password is tried against many user accounts.

+6. An attacker uses a wordlist of common passwords instead of trying every possible combination.

+7.

+Common password patterns
+Moderate-speed login attempts
+Attempts across multiple systems

+8. One password is tried against many user accounts.

+9. It avoids account lockout and exploits predictable passwords.

+10.

+One password across many usernames
+Attempts spread over time
+No account lockout
+Multiple usernames targeted

+11. A combination of dictionary words with customized password variations.

+12. An attack that uses precomputed hash tables to recover plaintext passwords from stolen hashes.

+13. Using leaked username-password combinations from previous breaches to access other services.

+14.

+Login attempts from multiple IPs
+Valid credentials from unusual locations
+Impossible travel alerts
+High login success after previous failures

+15. Repeated MFA prompts are sent until the victim accidentally approves one.

+16.

+Multiple MFA requests
+Successful login after repeated MFA prompts

+17.

+RDP (3389)
+SSH (22)
+VPN Portals
+Web Applications
+Database Login Panels

+18.

+Source IP
+Geo Location
+Username
+Success or Failure
+Login Frequency
+Account Lockout
+Successful login after failures

+19.

+4625 → Failed Login
+4624 → Successful Login
+4776 → NTLM Authentication
+4740 → Account Lockout

+20. /var/log/auth.log

+21.

+Account Lockout Policy
+MFA
+Rate Limiting
+CAPTCHA
+Geo-blocking
+Strong Password Policy
+Disable Default Accounts

+22. Brute Force Attack.

+23. Password Spraying, Credential Stuffing and MFA Fatigue Attack.

+24. Rainbow Table Attack.

+25. Phishing → Credential Theft → VPN Login Attempt → MFA Failure → Password Spraying → Weak Service Account Compromised → Internal Access.

+26.

+Brute Force: Many passwords → One user.
+Password Spraying: One password → Many users.

+27.
+Credential Stuffing.

+28.
+MFA Fatigue Attack.

+29.
+Rainbow Table Attack.

+30.
+Rainbow Table Attack.

+31.
+Password Spraying and Credential Stuffing are commonly seen in ransomware attack chains.

+32.
+Brute Force Attack.

+33.
+Password Spraying, Credential Stuffing, and MFA Fatigue Attack.

+34.
+Event ID 4625 (Failed Login).

+35.
+Event ID 4624 (Successful Login).

+36.
+Event ID 4776 (NTLM Authentication).

+37.
+Event ID 4740 (Account Lockout).

+38.
+Check:

+Source IP
+Username
+Login frequency
+Success/Failure
+Geo-location
+Account lockout status

+39.
+It blocks repeated login attempts after multiple failures, reducing the risk of brute force attacks.

+40.
+Even if an attacker knows the correct password, they still need the second authentication factor to access the account.